 The tax office messages will give you some technical data including the message id., source, error and severity code.
 Fortunately, this is followed by a short description that tries in plain English to describe the problem, as you can see from the example below the problem lies in the date of the transaction as it must not be later than today’s date.

 It is possible to open and edit the transaction, edit the content and re-submit, it is NOT possible to delete a transaction once it has been sent to the ATO even if the status indicates it has been rejected.
-As you can see from the error message displayed single touch payroll is chronologically dependent, and as such it is important.
+As you can see from the error message displayed single touch payroll is chronologically dependent, and as such it is important that you process your pays in date order, if you don’t you will find yourself having to deal with rejected data an exercise that can be both frustrating and time consuming.

 How Do I Correct Rejected Data?